1066-1078 Harwood St rezoning application

 If approved, when would construction (including demolition) begin? (even a 'guesstimate' would be appreciated)

-noahone asked almost 3 years ago
+noahone asked over 3 years ago

 The rezoning process typically takes 12-15 months from the time of submission to Council referral.
 Following that, the applicant must complete their conditions of enactment and obtain the necessary permits, including demolition permits.
 The process of enactment usually takes a number of months which is driven by the applicant’s timeline, followed by demolition, and then securing the necessary development permits.
 As such, the demolition for a typical project would need to account for rezoning (12-18 months) plus enactment (8-12 months) and then demolition.
 Please treat these are very broad ‘guestimates.’